ucsf-wynton/wynton-website-hpc/docs/hpc/software/missing-software.md

 <!-- - Build software from source (using Spack, e.g. `spack list` and `spack install pango`) -->
    <br><br>

-2. Use [Singularity](/hpc/software/singularity.html) to run it via a Linux container
+2. Use [Apptainer](/hpc/software/singularity.html) to run it via a Linux container
+   - Pull down an existing image from public repositories such as Docker Hub and Biocontainers (e.g. `apptainer build blast.sif docker://biocontainers/blast:2.2.31` and `apptainer exec blast.sif blastp -help`)
    - Create your own Linux containers
-   - Pull down an existing image from public repositories such as Singularity Hub, Docker Hub, and Biocontainers (e.g. `singularity pull shub://nextflow-io/rnatoy` and `singularity shell nextflow-io-rnatoy-master.sif`)
    <br><br>

 3. Reach out to the [{{ site.cluster.name }} user community](/hpc/support/index.html)